 How much should you spend on a car?

-It says you should put down at least 20% on a vehicle, finance it for no more than four years and not let your total monthly vehicle expense (including principal, interest and insurance) exceed 10% of your gross income.
+- And not let your total monthly vehicle expense, including principal, interest and insurance, exceed 10% of your gross income.

 So grab your pay stubs and determine your household's monthly gross income — that's how much you and your spouse make before any taxes or expenses are deducted.

 Then find your most recent auto insurance bills, and figure out how much you're spending per month on premiums.

 Take 10% of your gross monthly income, and subtract the monthly insurance premiums.

 That is the monthly car payment you can afford to make.

 Let's say, for example, you earn $53,000 and spend $80 a month for insurance — right around national median household income and average premium for a single car.